-For communities, coordinated or centralized access can help to reduce duplication of services while providing a clear picture of the entire scope of housing needs.
-For consumers, having a clear access point or points can take the "luck" out of the system and facilitate their ability to access needed housing or services.
-Coordinating intake and assessment can also ensure that all consumers are treated equally in the system regardless of the agency or case manager with which they work and can reduce the impact of barriers such as access to transportation.
-Under the HEARTH Act, communities will be required to have a coordinated and/or centralized intake and assessment process to connect the households at-risk and/or experiencing homelessness to the most appropriate housing intervention.
-The following recommendations are provided to best meet the goal of creating a coordinated system.
+For communities, coordinated or centralized access can help to reduce duplication of services and provide a clear picture of the entire scope of housing need.
+For consumers, having a clear access point or points can take the luck out of the system and facilitate their ability to access needed housing or services.
+Coordinating intake and assessment can also ensure that all consumers are treated equally in the system regardless of the agency or case manager with which they work and reduce the impact of barriers such as access to transportation.
+Under the HEARTH Act, communities will be required to have a coordinated and/or centralized intake and assessment process to connect the households at-risk and experiencing homeless to most appropriate housing intervention, i.e. prevention, shelter, permanent supportive housing, affordable housing, etc. The following recommendations are provided to best meet the goal of creating a coordinated system and that removes the 'luck' of access to the appropriate services and housing.